kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_array/async_x002fx002a.md

 ✖ Unexpected token. - start: 8, end: 12
 ✖ ',' expected - start: 8, end: 12
 ✖ Did you forgot a ']' to match the `[` token? - start: 8, end: 12
-✖ The parser expected to find a '}' to match the '{' token here - start: 8, end: 12

 ```